StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis

 \subsection{Incident Management}

-Incident management (IcM) refers to the process of handling live-site issues reported by either monitoring systems or the customers.
-Timely incident mitigation is critical for ensuring the availability of cloud systems or online services, thereby reducing the pain of the customers \cite{wang2021how}.
-Today, the vast majority of incidents are reported by automated monitoring systems.
-Over 97\% of incidents are detected by the monitoring system in large companies~\cite{chen_icm_2020}.
-When an incident is detected, it is logged in an incident management system, which generates an incident ticket.
-A common practice to resolving incidents is following a predefined troubleshooting guide (TSG) by SRE, who are responsible for resolving the incident.
+Incident management (IcM) refers to the process of handling live-site issues reported by either monitoring systems or customers.
+Timely incident mitigation is critical for ensuring the availability of cloud systems or online services, thereby reducing customer impact \cite{wang2021how}.
+Today, the vast majority of incidents are reported by automated monitoring systems in large companies~\cite{chen_icm_2020}.
+When an incident is detected, a common practice for handling incidents is for SREs to follow a predefined TSG, who are responsible for resolving the incident.